pilonsi/clima3/README.md

  ## Installation
 Clone this repository and, in the source folder, run ```python3 -m pip install -r requirements.txt``` to install the required libraries.
-The minimum Python version is 3.7 as it is the older version supported by PyQt6.
+The minimum supported Python version is 3.7 as it is the older version supported by PyQt6.

 Once installed run ```python3 ./clima3/clima3.py```